-&lt;sup>35 See Pinzón at 214-15.
+41 See Pinzón at 214-15.

-&lt;sup>38 Id. at 217 ("Sherwood Auburn's preferred interpretation of the notice provision would merely preclude the superior court from enforcing a breach of a lease agreement during the 30-day notice period.
+44 Id. at 217 ("Sherwood Auburn's preferred interpretation of the notice provision would merely preclude the superior court from enforcing a breach of a lease agreement during the 30-day notice period.
 It would not preclude the landlord from commencing an unlawful detainer action during that time.").

-not given them the full 30 days in which to vacate the premises.
-The trial court, however, ruled that although the notices could have been confusing as to the actual deadline to vacate, the tenants must not have been actually confused because they remained in the premises beyond 30 days-and, in fact, the landlord did not commence the eviction lawsuit until more than 30 days after the notices were given.
-The trial court entered judgment for the landlord and the tenants appealed.
+although the notices could have been confusing as to the actual deadline to vacate, the tenants must not have been actually confused because they remained in the premises beyond 30 days-and, in fact, the landlord did not commence the eviction lawsuit until more than 30 days after the notices were given.47 The trial court entered judgment for the landlord and the tenants appealed.48

-The Court of Appeals set up the core issue as whether the CARES Act notice provision "requires that tenants residing in 'covered dwellings' receive an unequivocal 30-day notice to pay rent or vacate the premises before the landlord may commence an unlawful detainer action [or] simply prohibits state trial courts from evicting tenants during the 30-day period following service of a pay or vacate notice[.]"
-For numerous reasons, the Court embraced the former interpretation.
+The Court of Appeals set up the core issue as whether the CARES Act notice provision "requires that tenants residing in 'covered dwellings' receive an unequivocal 30-day notice to pay rent or vacate the premises before the landlord may commence an unlawful detainer action [or] simply prohibits state trial courts from evicting tenants during the 30-day period following service of a pay or vacate notice[.]"49 For numerous reasons, the Court embraced the former interpretation.

 First, the Pinzón court highlighted the statutory text of the CARES Act, which imposes the 30-day notice restriction on lessors (of covered dwelling units)-not on courts or judicial officers.
-"Sherwood Auburn['s] interpretation of the CARES Act notice provision," the panel observed, "would replace the word 'lessor' with the words 'superior court.'"
+Sherwood Auburn['s] interpretation of the CARES Act notice provision, the panel observed, would replace the word 'lessor' with the words 'superior court."

 Next, the court recognized that interpreting the CARES Act notice provision only to require 30 days' notice before a judicial eviction could be executed would render the federal notice provision meaningless.
-In the court's words:
+52 In the court's words:

 "In Washington, where our state's unlawful detainer statute provides for a 14-day pay or vacate notice in residential tenancies, a landlord subject to the CARES Act would nevertheless be permitted to commence an unlawful detainer action after 14 days.
 Thus, the CARES Act would provide no additional protection for tenants."
+53

 Critically, the court rejected the landlord's argument that even if an eviction case is filed after 14 days, tenants still benefit by being assured the right to remain in possession an additional 16 days because "service of the pay or vacate notice is the landlord requiring the tenant to quit the premises."
-As the panel went on to explain, "it is the landlord-not the superior court-that
+As the panel went on to explain, "it is the landlord-not the superior court-that requires the tenant to vacate the premises" by serving a notice to vacate, "[t]he superior court